-- 1. Non-Student Minors taking part in organized scheduled activities or who are enrolled in specific programs hosted or sponsored on campus officially are required to only participate in the activities outlined by the specific program in which they are registered.
-Such activities must be approved by the university and must the requirements and protocol outlined by the Board of Regents' Programs Serving Non-Student Minors policy. - 2.
-Children not taking part in organized scheduled activities or who are not enrolled in classes are on campus unofficially. - 3.
+1. Non-Student Minors taking part in organized scheduled activities or who are enrolled in specific programs hosted or sponsored on campus officially are required to only participate in the activities outlined by the specific program in which they are registered.
+Such activities must be approved by the university and must the requirements and protocol outlined by the Board of Regents' Programs Serving Non-Student Minors policy.

+- 2. Children not taking part in organized scheduled activities or who are not enrolled in classes are on campus unofficially. - 3.
 Children on campus unofficially shall not be brought into classrooms, laboratories, dining facilities or other facilities of the University unless authorized by administration and supervised by a parent or guardian. - 4.
 In the case of emergency where the student/parent has no alternative but to bring the child to campus, the student/parent must receive approval from the classroom faculty or unit administrative supervisory staff.
 Classroom faculty and unit administrative staff has full discretion to approve or deny such request giving consideration to whether the child's presence might be disruptive to the learning environment. - 5.
 For reasons of safety, security and child welfare the University does not permit children to be left unattended without a parent or guardian anywhere on University property. - 6.
 Students are not allowed to perform babysitting or provide childcare services on campus.
 The University assumes no responsibility nor makes provisions for minor children in housing facilities. - 7.
 Children cannot be admitted to the Residence Halls as "overnight guests".
 Any student who babysits in the Residence Halls will be subject to disciplinary action (which may include removal from the Residence Hall).
 A student desiring to bring a child into the Residence Hall as a visitor for a short period of time must notify and receive permission from the Residence Hall Director, Resident Assistant or the Director of Residential Life.

-XXIII.
-The Family Educational Rights and Privacy Act (FERPA)

-Fort Valley State University complies with the Family Educational Rights and Privacy Act (FERPA) of 1974.
+XXVIII.
+The Family Educational Rights and Privacy Act (FERPA).
+Fort Valley State University is covered by the Family Educational Rights and Privacy Act (FERPA) of 1974.
 FERPA is a federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
-To access the policy in its entirety, go to: http://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html.